Surging U.S. crop prices reverse fortunes in rural Iowa

 TRACTOR DEMAND JUMPS

-For now, high crop prices are lifting North America’s demand for large farm machines to the highest level since 2012-13, said Eric Hansotia, chief executive of tractor maker AGCO Corp.
+For now, high crop prices are lifting North America's demand for large farm machines to the highest level since 2012-13, said Eric Hansotia, chief executive of tractor maker AGCO Corp (AGCO.N).
 Inventories of machines are lean and farmers need to replace aging fleets, he said.

 "Customers are very optimistic, very satisfied with commodity prices," Schlueter said.
 "So they are anxious to improve their equipment and buy new."